- How to contribute to article localization

 So, if you're interested, ask the Reviewers and Locale Leaders for your locale about it!

 If you are the only person in your locale and want to review your own work, please let us know in the contributor forum and we will help you in the situation.

 Above all, keep localizing - it is hard to review the work of others properly if you have no experience of what it is.

 Furthermore, a good Reviewer is known for providing good reviews (surprising, eh?).

 In your Localization Dashboard scroll down to Unreviewed Changes to view the articles that need translation.
 Begin at the top of the list - it is prioritized with the most viewed articles at the top.

 When approving a revision, you have to decide what, if anything, still needs to be changed.
 If everything specified in the "Needs change comment" has been taken care of, you can uncheck it to clear the comment and approve the article.
 If there are still things that need to be done, make sure the checkbox is checked and update the comment.
-This way, we can easily keep track of what work need to be done on articles.
+This way, everyone can easily keep track of what work needs to be done on articles.

 Spam and mistaken edits